Track My Order

 ——————– Tech Support Tips/Troubleshooting/Common Issues ——————–

 Heat Signatures through Clear Acrylic?

 I tested a case out using a clear acrylic, FLiR attached to Raspberry Pi, and a Peltier Cooler.
+The FLiR sensor only is able to detect temperature gradients on the surface of the material.
 The FLiR sensor will not be able to see any heat signatures behind the acrylic.
 However, if you are heating the acrylic material sufficiently (like I did with the hot side of a Peltier Cooler), this will transfer heat to the other side facing the FLiR sensor.
 The FLiR sensor will pick up the heat as soon as enough heat has been transferred to the other side.

 Changing Window Size

 If you want to change the window size, follow these instructions => http://www.appropedia.org/How_to_install_FLIR_Lepton_Thermal_Camera_and_applications_on_Raspberry_Pi#Video_size in order to change the …/LeptonModule-master/raspberrypi_video/main.cpp file in lines 21, 36, and 41: